NumPy Array Shape

 Creating Arrays with Specified Shapes

-To create arrays with specified shapes, you can utilize the array creation routines provided by Python.
-These routines allow you to create arrays of different shapes and sizes, such as 1D, 2D, or even higher-dimensional arrays.
+To create arrays with specific shapes, you can use array creation routines in Python, such as np.array() and the low-level constructor ndarray.
+These allow you to define arrays of different shapes and sizes, including 1D, 2D, and higher-dimensional arrays.

-Using np.array() Function
+Using the np.array() Function

 Reshaping Existing Arrays